 Diagnostic assessments can help teachers take a data-driven approach to learn where student strengths and needs guide supports and intervention efforts.
 Math diagnostic testing can provide teachers with valuable insights into how students are currently thinking about math and the skills and strategies.

 Unlike reading, most schools don't have a school-wide measure they administer because there are fewer laws and regulations guiding math data than those covering literacy.
 Therefore, it can be much harder to find assessments floating around your campus.
+I always check with special education teachers on my campuses because they are most likely to have a closet of tools to help with targeting their support.

 You'll also notice there are far fewer web-based resources available as well.
 I've tried my best to curate a good list for you below.
 If you have recommendations for teachers, let me know in the comments!
 I'm always looking for good tools for teachers to use, and math is just a complex skill to assess.